AdaCore/spark2014/lrm/source/statements.rst

 .. centered:: *Checked by Proof*

-.. todo:: describe Proof Semantics of pragma Loop_Invariant
+.. todo:: describe Proof Semantics of pragma Loop_Invariant.
+Target D2.

 The pragma ``Loop_Variant`` describes a lexicographic order, which must be proved to decrease after each iteration of the loop.
 This means that it is